 So, backing up a bit to August 21, here is the start of this post, with recent events in my journey:

 Soooo.
 Last week I received my publishing contract.
+It took an entire year, somehow, for this document to get to me.
 This is a huge milestone and it marks the progress of my first novel being introduced to the world in August 2020.
 I am feeling really grateful.
 It was funny though, because receiving final version of the contract was oddly anticlimactic.
 It came in DocuSign format, meaning I virtually signed it with a robo-script of my signature and then clicked on a rectangle and it disappeared into the ether.
-I actually had to ask my agent if I had done it properly.
+I actually had to ask if I had done it properly.
 And that was that.
 I had a half-glass of flat Prosecco that was in the fridge and took the obligatory selfie, only I was holding my laptop instead of a paper contract.
 My family has been hearing about all this for so long that I didn’t even make an announcement or anything.
 I sort of mentioned it as an aside.

 Also, last week my dear friend Colleen Baz was visiting.
 She’s a very talented photographer and has worked professionally with CrossFit and doing portraits.
 She also has done work with terminally ill kids and most recently with Colorado teens in search of adoptive families.
 Here is an article about what she’s doing.
 I told her I had to have a new headshot done, b/c, you know, my hair is no. longer. brown.
 She took some snaps in about a half-hour.
 It was so nice and I wasn’t all that self-conscious.